 - The majority of urine results will be available the following day.

 The specimen should not be collected from the drainage bag, only from the sampling port.
 Clean the sampling port with an alcoholic 2% chlorhexidine swab.
 Insert the syringe into the sampling port and aspirate urine.
 Transfer 15ml urine to a red topped sterile boric acid bottle.

 Urine for culture for Mycobacterium tuberculosis (TB)

 Culture for Mycobacterium tuberculosis is only performed when white cells are present in the urine.
-Submit a MSU specimen in a red-topped boric acid container (GPs) or plain, white topped container (hospital users), indicating that Mycobacterium tuberculosis culture is required.
+Submit a MSU specimen in a red-topped boric acid container, indicating that Mycobacterium tuberculosis culture is required.
 This will be examined as a normal MSU.
-If white cells are present, 3 x 250ml urine containers should be ordered (using the Pathology Supplies order Form) so that three consecutive early morning specimens can be collected for examination for TB.
+If white cells are present, 3 x 500ml urine containers should be ordered (using the Pathology Supplies order Form) so that three consecutive early morning specimens can be collected for examination for TB.
 If there are no white cells present in the MSU, Mycobacterium tuberculosis culture is not indicated.